saniauzma/Twitter_Kafka_Pyspark_ETL_Pipeline/README.md

 In this project I have used Twitter API V2, because it has the filtered stream endpoint that lets you filter real time stream of public tweets by applying a set of rules.
 For Example:
 rule 1: search for value "python" and tag "python"

+How a API response looks?

+[This from API's Docs](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet) will illustrates the structure for the tweet object

+In this project I have filtered ‘root-level’ fields, such as id, text, and created_at.